Health Information Management

 This course is an introductory overview of the United States healthcare system.
 Course content emphasizes organizational structures and patient care settings in healthcare, healthcare professionals and their roles, as well as laws and regulations that influence how healthcare is paid for, quality is assessed, and healthcare data is protected.
 Current events in healthcare are also addressed.
 Open to all students.
 LEC.

 HEIM 230.
 Medical Terminology.
 3 Hours.

 A study of the language of medicine including word construction, definitions, medical abbreviations, and use of terms related to various areas of medical science and health professions.
-Course requires students to be able to break down medical terms and understand their meanings.
+Course requires students to be able to break down medical terms, understand their meanings and pronounce them correctly.
 This online course is designed for students interested in clinical and health professions.
 LEC.